daharupesh/ChatApplication/README.md

 - **Firebase Authentication**: For user login and registration.
 - **Firebase Cloud Messaging (Optional)**: For push notifications when new messages arrive (add this if applicable).

-## Screenshots (Optional)
-- Include screenshots of the app's key screens such as login, chat window, and registration.

 ## How to Run the Project
 1. Clone this repository to your local machine.